OpenOCL/openocl.github.io/_posts/2019-04-21-tutorial-01-modeling-double-cartpole.md

 ![Drawing of double pole cart](/assets/posts/double_pendulum_cart.jpg)

-The structure of the double pendulum on a cart is desribed by a set of parameters which we choose (more or less) arbitrarily:
+The physical properties of the *double pendulum on a cart* are described by a set of parameters which we choose (more or less) arbitrarily:
 \\[
 \\begin{align}
   r_1 &= 1 \\,   & \\quad \textrm{length of the first pole}      & &  \mathrm{[m]} \\\